pogchamp2/wasp-os-apps/README.md

 <img src=https://github.com/pogchamp2/wasp-os-apps/raw/main/CookieApp.png alt=CookieApp.png/>
 <br/>
 You'll have to compile it.
 There's not enough memory to parse the full file.
-The number above `FF` is how many 'cookies' tapping adds.'
+The number below `FF` is how many 'cookies' tapping adds.
-The number above `AC` is how many cookies are added every second.
+The number below `AC` is how many cookies are added every second.
 The square of Cs are supposed to be the cookie.
 Tap the FF to upgrade it.
 (Cost:100)
 Tap the AC to upgrade *it*.
 (Cost:200)